MBcode/ec/test/testing.md

    CLD --> ELD
    CLD --> LD_Cache
  ```
+ * cmp_URNs gives count of (missing) in the last stage
+   * retrieved_URNs - expected_URNs = missing_URNs
+   * count(missing_URNs) = sitemap_count - count(retrieved_URNs)
+* cmp_LD give count of (missing) from intermediate stages
+   * Assume if made it into graph that cached LD was ok, but can still do [counts.md](counts.md)
+   * If not in graph, either missing or broken, so determine this with cmp_LD routines
+      * returns True for each format if ok
+      * returns diff if differs, incl if missing or can just return 'missing'

 ### Report
 * EC-Testing report of what made it through the Gleaner then nabu stages
+   * Report counts at each stage, and for spot-testing can report any diffs
       * Endpoint comparison can give more than URN diffs.
 We can track any value changes as well
       * Any graph that changes, when found can be diff'd with it's gold-standard version.
 To report those changes
 * SCHACL Validation reports [(TBD)](repo-dashboard)

 ### Got end-to-end expected [sparql](standard/qry1.txt)-to->[df](standard/queryResults1.csv)/[URNs](https://github.com/MBcode/ec/blob/master/test/standard/milled/geocodes_demo_datasets/URNs.txt), for 1st comparison below